jackjliew/ai-openscale/connect-ml.md

 ### Scoring and payload logging

 - Score your model, then convert the request and response to the form used by {{site.data.keyword.aios_short}}.
-For a full example, see the [IBM AI OpenScale & Custom Machine Learning notebook](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/AI%20OpenScale%20and%20Custom%20ML%20Engine.ipynb).
+For a full example, see the [IBM AI OpenScale & Custom ML engine notebook](https://github.com/pmservice/ai-openscale-tutorials/blob/master/notebooks/AI%20OpenScale%20and%20Custom%20ML%20Engine.ipynb).

 <!---
     ```python